kernelsauce/turbo/doc/async.rst

 	:error: (Table) Table with code and message members.
 Possible codes is defined in ``async.errors``.
 Always check if the error attribute is set, before trying to access others.
 If error is set, then all of the other attributes, except request_time is nil.
 	:request: (HTTPHeaders class instance) The request header sent to the server.
 	:code: (Number) The HTTP response code
-	:headers: (HTTPHeader class instance) Response headers recieved from the server.
+	:headers: (HTTPHeader class instance) Response headers received from the server.
 	:body: (String) Body of response
 	:url: (String) The URL that was used for final resource.
 	:request_time: (Number) msec used to process request.